liquidinstruments/moku-examples/docs/api/README.md

 The Moku Scripting API for Python requires Python 3.5 or newer.

 :::warning
-Starting with firmware version 600, there are some breaking changes that require you to update your Python client package to version **3.3.1**.
-[Read more](getting-started/starting-python.md#important-notice-breaking-changes-in-firmware-600)
+Starting with MokuOS 4.0, there are some breaking changes that require you to update your Python client package to version **4.0**.
 :::
 <action-button text="Start with Python" link="/api/getting-started/starting-python"/>